k8ty-app/clatto-verata-zio/mdocs/zio-quill/structured.md

 Now we can implement our repository method using quill as we normally work.
 Invoke the queries via `ctx.run` and manipulate the results as necessary.

-But notice the final part of the impelmentation methods - the call to `dependsOnDataSource().provide(dataSourceLayer)`.
+But notice the final part of the impelmentation methods - the call to `dependsOnDataSource().provide(env)`.
 What this does is enables your effect to utilize the passed in datasource.
 Which will in turn grab a new connection and make it available for your queries.

 ### Service Companion Object